 Salient functions of the smooth endoplasmic reticulum are:

-Triacylglycerols are also synthesized in the smooth endoplasmic reticulum.
-These lipids are stored in the reticulum itself or as lipid drops.
-This synthesis is very active in the adipocytes, fat storage cells, for two purposes: energy storage and thermal insulation.
-Triacylglycerols are also part of the lipoproteins, and are needed for the production of steroid hormones and biliary acids.
+Triacylglycerols are synthesized in the smooth endoplasmic reticulum.
+These lipids are stored in the reticulum itself or as lipid droplets.
+The synthesis of triacylglycerols is intense in adipocytes, the fat storing cells of animals.
+The overproduction of lipids is stored in cytoplasmic lipid droplets.
+This fat-storing organelle works as an energy source for the body when needed, and in some species for thermal insulation as well.
+Triacylglycerols are also part of the lipoproteins, and requiered for the production of steroid hormones and bile acids.

-Hepatocytes, liver cells, show a highly developed smooth endoplasmic reticulum.
-They synthesize lipoproteins for transporting cholesterol and other lipids to all parts of the body.
-Furthermore, in the smooth endoplasmic reticulum membranes, the P450 protein family is in charge of removing potentially toxic metabolites, as well as liposoluble toxins incorporated during digestion.
-The smooth endoplasmic membranes enlarge to make room to all these enzymes, which in turn depends on how many toxics the animal body contain.
+Hepatocytes, the liver cells, show a highly developed smooth endoplasmic reticulum.
+In the smooth endoplasmic reticulum membranes, the P450 protein family is in charge of removing potentially toxic metabolites, as well as liposoluble toxins incorporated during the digestion.
+The shape of the smooth endoplasmic reticulum tubules, and the lack of ribosomes, allows a large surface of membrane related to the organelle volume.
+In addition, it is able to increase the length of the tubules to make room to all these enzymes, which in turn it depends on how many toxic substances the animal body contain.

 Glucose is usually stored as glycogen, mainly in the liver.
-This organ delivers glucose to blood, process regulated by two hormones: insulin and glucagon.
-Catabolism of glycogen produces 6-phosphate glucose, which can not cross the cell membrane and hence can not leave the cell.
+Two hormones regulate the glucose release from the liver to the blood: insulin and glucagon.
+Catabolism of glycogen produces 6-phosphate glucose, which cannot cross the cell membrane, and hence cannot leave the cell.
 Glucose 6-phosphatase, which is anchored to the endoplasmic reticulum, removes the phosphate residue allowing glucose to be moved out of the cell.

 English AR, Zurek N, Voeltz GK.
 Peripheral ER structure and function.
 Current opinion in cell biology.
 2009.
 21:506-602.